Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/设计/Axis Studios/Work type/Soar_ A Flame Reborn.md

-                    <p>Axis brought new characters into the world of the classic mobile RPG, AFK Arena, in the music video developed with Lilith Games, directed by Marc and Denis Bouyer. </p>
+                    <p>Directed by Marc & Denis Bouyer, Axis Studios created the cinematic music video <em>Soar: A Flame Reborn</em>.
+Developed with Lilith Games, the music video introduces new characters into the world of the classic mobile RPG, AFK Arena. </p>

 <p>A story of good overcoming evil, the cinematic piece uses dramatic storytelling and detailed character design to build upon what audiences know about the mobile game.
 Follow Talene as she meets infant Wilder Sprite Ashtar, who helps to awaken something much more extraordinary in her. </p>